FabricMC/fabric-docs/develop/custom-recipe-types.md

 :::

-To allow us to craft our recipe in the GUI, we will create a block with a [Menu](./blocks/container-menus):
+To allow us to craft our recipe in the GUI, we will create a block with a [Menu](./blocks/container-menus).
+To open the menu, we will need to override some methods in our `Block` class:

+<<< @/reference/latest/src/main/java/com/example/docs/block/custom/UpgradingBlock.java#openmenu

+After that, we are ready to create the menu.

 <<< @/reference/latest/src/main/java/com/example/docs/menu/custom/UpgradingMenu.java#menu